London Spitfire: Inaugural season champions: 2018

-Quest for a second title: 2019–present
+Quest for a second title: 2019–2023

 The Spitfire filled their head coach vacancy in the 2019 offseason, signing Kim "Coach815" Kwangbok.
 London began their 2019 season winning only three of their matches in Stage 1.
 The stage ended with a 0–3 loss to the Seoul Dynasty in week 5, causing the team to miss out on the Stage 1 Playoffs.
 London found success in Stage 2, as the team posted a 6–1 record and qualified for the Stage 2 Playoffs; however, they were knocked out in the quarterfinals by the Hangzhou Spark after losing 1–3.
 The Spitfire parted ways with head coach Kwang-bok "Coach815" Kim in the middle of Stage 3, leaving the team without a head coach.
 A 0–4 loss to the Los Angeles Valiant in Stage 3 eliminated London from Stage 3 playoff contention as the team went on to post a 3–4 record for that stage.
 After a 4–3 win–loss record in Stage 4, London finished the regular season with a 16–12 record and qualified for the play-in tournament for a chance to make it to the 2019 season playoffs.
 London took down the Shanghai Dragons 4–3 in an OWL record eight-map series to qualify for the season playoffs.
 In the first round, London was defeated by the New York Excelsior, 1–4, sending the team to the lower bracket.
 A 0–4 loss to the San Francisco Shock ended the Spitfire's 2019 playoff run.